clouddnagmbh/RestModel/README.md

 # CloudDNA Rest-Model
 Description of the CloudDNA Rest Model based on [axios](https://github.com/axios/axios).

+# Introduction
+The RestModel makes working with **REST-Services** in SAP UI5 a lot easier by providing semantically known functions in order to help to call CRUD-Functions.
+The method-names and parameters are based on **ODataModel**-Methods to make working with the RestModel more familiar.

 # Installation

 Following 2 Files are needed in order to install the CloudDNA Rest Model.